Premian-Labs/range-order-bot/README.md

 4. Navigate to `src/config/liquiditySettings.ts` and review each and ever setting.
 Instructions & descriptions of settings are provided in the file.
 5. Run `yarn start` in the command line to run the range order bot.

+## Improvement List & Changelog
+- [ ] make position json files for both development and production
+- [x] add list of available pairs for trading in read me
+- [ ] make minOptionPrice per market for better granular control
+- [ ] convert timeThresholdMin into hours
+- [ ] refactor base token address out of marketParams (not a trade setting)